 After you wipe down a surface with disinfecting wipes, avoid flushing it down the toilet.
 Even if it reads “flushable,” don’t do it.
 According to the New York City Department of Environmental Protection, “Wet wipes—yes, even the ones that say ‘flushable,’ condoms, feminine products, paper towels (and all the other stuff) that you flush down your toilet enters our sewer system and mixes with the grease that you have poured down your sink.
 This mix of personal hygiene products and grease can create ‘fatbergs’ in our sewers.”
 Looking for other cleaning products?
 Here’s why Clorox is so good at killing germs.

 Even if your cat litter says that it is “flushable,” don’t flush it.
 All cat litter is bad for your toilet.
 It lingers in your pipes, refuses to dissolve easily and interacts poorly with your sewer system.
 If the temptation to use the toilet is too much for a family member in charge of cleaning litter, then put a box of disposable plastic bags or similar poop-scooping solutions by the litter box so that it’s less of an issue.
 Here are the 15 best-reviewed cleaning products on Amazon.

 Yes, disposable diapers tend to get covered in waste.
 Unfortunately, toilets were not made for any kind of disposable diaper: Trying to flush these diapers is an incredibly common cause of serious pipe clogs that need professional attention.
 Avoid this problem, and provide another option for dealing with diapers.
-Here are 10 more ways you never knew you were using the toilet wrong.
+As you’re cleaning, make sure you know the germiest spots in your bathroom.